john-science/python_for_scientists/classes/01_basic_syntax/lecture_01.md

     >>> 8 / 5.0
     1.6
     >>> 9 / 7
-    1
+    1.2857142857142858

-NOTE: If you are running Python 2.x you will see the above behavior for division.
-But if you are running Python 3.x you will see that division always returns a float, and never an integer:
+NOTE: If you are running Python 3.x you will see the above behavior for division.
+But if you are running Python 2.x you will see that division of integers always returns an integer:

-    >>> # In Python 3.x
+    >>> # In Python 2.x
     >>> 9 / 7
-    1.2857142857142858
+    1

 But you can also do algebra (math with variables):